openstack-archive/tripleo-specs/specs/template.rst

 * Is this a change that takes immediate effect after its merged, or is it something that has to be explicitly enabled?

-* Please state anything that those doing continuous deployment, or those upgrading from the previous release, need to be aware of.
-Also describe any plans to deprecate configuration values or features.
-For example, if we change the directory name that instances are stored in, how do we handle instance directories created before the change landed?
-Do we move them?
-Do we have a special case in the code?
-Do we assume that the operator will recreate all the instances in their cloud?

 Developer Impact
 ----------------